Thai sex workers jailed for fleecing elderly men of $250k

 Two Thai sex workers have been jailed for fleecing three elderly men of more than $250,000.

-Nualpan Coxon, 67, and Pornthip Phonkoed, 63, both of Auckland appeared slightly shocked as Judge Stephen Clark sentenced them to different jail terms in the Hamilton District Court this afternoon, after a jury found the pair guilty of fraud charges in February.
+Nualpan Coxon, 67, and Pornthip Phonkoed, 63, both of Auckland, appeared slightly shocked in the Hamilton District Court this afternoon as Judge Stephen Clark sentenced them to different jail terms after a jury found the pair guilty of fraud charges in February.

 Two of the victims, aged in their 80s and 70s, responded to "adults only" advertisements in newspapers for massages with a "happy ending", while the third victim met one of the women in a gold shop.